-Completed in 1928, "the House" has twenty-three student rooms, a common room, a theological library, a chapel, several offices, a kitchen and dining area, two guest rooms, and a garden.
+Completed in 1928, the Divinity House has twenty-three student rooms, a common room, a small research library, a chapel, offices, and two guest rooms.
 The handsome limestone building was designed by Henry K. Holsman in a collegiate gothic style.
 Arts and crafts influences are apparent in design features such as the common room's fireplace inglenook.
 Private student rooms are furnished and feature leaded glass windows.
-The dining and kitchen areas accommodate everyday use by the residential community as well as the regular Monday dinner for forty and more persons.
-Pictures of the House from the 1930's can be viewed through the University's Special Collections
+Dining and kitchen areas accommodate everyday use by the residential community as well as the regular Monday dinner for forty and more persons.
+See photos from the 1930s.

 The Chapel of the Holy Grail